takwas/dev/README.md

-# tinker_with_code
+# dev

-A mirror for my entire development space.
+A mirror for my local development space.